 Water-Resistant vs. Waterproof

-Down loses its ability to insulate when wet, and therefore all jackets on this list offer some protection against precipitation.
-Most jackets are water-resistant or water-repellant, meaning they have a tightly woven face fabric and durable water repellant (DWR) coating that will bead up and shed light moisture.
-If you combine that with treated or hydrophobic down—a treatment added to the down itself that reduces water absorption and helps it dry faster—you have yourself a pretty effective system even in wet and heavy snow.
+Down loses its ability to insulate when wet, and therefore all jacket materials on this list offer some protection against precipitation.
+Most of the shells are water-resistant or water-repellant, meaning they have a tightly woven face fabric and durable water repellant (DWR) coating that will bead up and shed light moisture.
+If you combine that with treated or hydrophobic down—a treatment added to the down itself that reduces water absorption and helps it dry faster—you have a pretty effective system even in wet and heavy snow.

 Winter jacket (water beading on Marmot Montreal)

-The reality is that if you’ll be wearing a full-on winter jacket, it’s unlikely you’ll require complete waterproofing.
-Water-resistant shells, like what you get with the Marmot Montreal and Patagonia Jackson Glacier Parka, offer plenty of protection in freezing, snowy conditions.
-If you do need complete waterproofing, however, there are some options on the market including the Arc'teryx Patera and Nita and The North Face's Arctic Parka.
+Jackets with water-resistant shells like the Marmot Montreal offer plenty of protection in freezing, snowy conditions.
+If you do need complete waterproofing, however, there are plenty of options on the market, including The North Face Arctic, REI Stormhenge, Fjallraven Nuuk, and multiple offerings from Arc'teryx and Patagonia.
 The Arc'teryx Nita has fully taped seams and a waterproof Gore-Tex shell for staying dry if it happens to be 34 degrees and pouring rain.

 Wind Protection

 Exposure to wind can make an otherwise freezing winter day even more unbearable.
-In terms of the wind resistance of a winter jacket, a number of factors come into play including the type and thickness of the shell, amount and distribution of the insulation, and fabric of the liner.
-In particular, the shell itself matters most: on performance jackets, you’ll see names like Gore Infinium or Pertex for excellent wind resistance at low weights, and casual coats often block the wind by the sheer thickness of the face fabric.
-In the end, the truth is that all of these jackets do a respectable job at keeping wind and the other elements at bay.
+In terms of the wind resistance of a winter jacket, a number of factors come into play including the type and thickness of the shell, amount and distribution of the insulation, and liner fabric.
+The shell itself matters most: On performance jackets, you’ll see names like Gore Infinium or Pertex for excellent wind resistance at low weights, and casual coats often block the wind by the sheer thickness of the face fabric.
+In the end, all of these jackets do a respectable job at keeping wind and the other elements at bay.
 Midweight and lightweight jackets are much less substantial, and you run the risk of catching a cold breeze through the jacket itself, but this list is composed of heavyweights that all should be considered highly wind-resistant.

 Winter jacket (The North Face Arctic Parka II hiking with mountain behind)